Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 The project was conceived by Kai DG4KLU, who developed the initial framework and all the FM and DMR TX and RX (Tier 1) functionality.

-Kai ceased actively participating in the project in June 2019 and at the time of writing Roger VK3KYY is the main and only developer.
+Kai ceased actively participating in the project in June 2019 and at the time of writing Roger VK3KYY is now the lead developer, with help from Alex DL4LEX, Damiel F1RMB and Colin G4EML

 The Tier 2 functionality, User Interface, Display driver, Codeplug API, EEPROM memory API, Flash memory API, Hotspot mode and many other features were developed by Roger VK3KYY